Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Intermittent_503s.md

 [2022-06-24T14:16:27.229Z] "POST /apis/hbtd/hmi/v1/heartbeat HTTP/2" 503 UAEX "-" 131 0 30 - "10.34.0.0" "-" "1797b0d3-56f0-4674-8cf2-a8a61f9adaea" "api-gw-service-nmn.local" "-" - - 10.40.0.29:443 10.34.0.0:15995 api-gw-service-nmn.local -
 ```

+The salient portion is the '503 UAEX'.
+This can happen for many different micro-services, so URLs for APIs may differ.
+They will not be solely /apis/hbtd as in the example.

 ### Description (`UAEX`)

 This error code typically indicates an issue with the authorization service (for example, Spire).